 With Electronic Access Control a variety of key methods can be used, including key-codes and swipe or proximity cards or tags, and even bio-metrics.
 Electronic keys are extremely difficult to duplicate, making duplication a rare occurrence.

 The same access credentials can grant access to wherever one needs to go.
-The system can be customizable for each user including access level, time, and location.
+The system can be customized for each user including access level, time, and location.
 Systems can also be managed from a computer and terminated users can be deleted immediately.